Program personnel have the competency and support needed to provide services and meet the needs of residents and their families.

 COA recognizes that geographic placement and resources can pose barriers.
 The use of an emergency room or urgent care facility is acceptable for overnight hours when protocols are established.
 Organizations can also leverage alternative service delivery methods such as telehealth when regional shortages of certain professional groups make in-person consultation impractical.

-NAAll residents have private physicians.
+NAAll service recipients have private physicians.

 Qualified professionals and specialists are available to provide services and support depending on the program model, population served, and specialized care needs.